mcarifio/contributor-handbook/en/values.md

 In addition to the primitive types, Nu supports aggregate data types.
 Collectively, these aggregate types are called Values.

-Currently, Nu supports 4 Value types: Row, Table, Binary, and Block.
+Currently, Nu supports 4 Value types: Row, Table, Block, and Primitive.

 ### Tables and Rows